 - 1. Use a plastic hammer to remove all carbon deposits from the exhaust pipe and muffler. - 2.
 Discard the old flange gaskets and make sure you have new gaskets before proceeding with this installation. - NOTE: Always install new flange gaskets when reinstalling the muffler. - 3.
 Use the two nuts to install the exhaust manifold and flange gasket on the cylinder head. - 4.
-Use five bolts to install the muffler heat shield on the frame. - NOTE: To allow for proper alignment when connecting the muffler to the exhaust pipe, do not fully tighten the muffler bracket bolts to the generator until all other bolts have been fully tightened. - 5.
+Use three bolts to install the muffler heat shield on the frame. - NOTE: To allow for proper alignment when connecting the muffler to the exhaust pipe, do not fully tighten the muffler bracket bolts to the generator until all other bolts have been fully tightened. - 5.
 Use two bolts to install the muffler on the alternator. - 6.
-Use two bolts to connect the muffler and flange gasket to the exhaust manifold. - 7.
-Use two bolts to secure the muffler to the muffler bracket. - 8.
+Use four bolts to install the muffler side protector. - 7.
+Use two bolts to connect the muffler and flange gasket to the exhaust manifold. - 8.
+Tighten the muffler bracket bolts. - 9.
 Reinstall the fuel tank, as described in the Fuel Tank Service and Installation section.